Brayydzz/T3A2-A-Full-Stack-App/README.md

 Employees Can complete jobs via a job page and add notes to the completed job

+## **User Stories:**
+User stories can be found here on our Trello board - https://trello.com/b/1G3kz4wC/t3a2-cleaning-service

 ## **Tech Stack:**

 - Javascript